Last Updated on July 14, 2021

 Realtor fees, or commission, in Alberta can be a complicated subject.
 It is difficult to know which fees are you are responsible for, and how much they cost.
 These sometimes take research and negotiation to understand and agree upon.

-Realtor fees in Alberta can be a complicated subject.
-Knowing what your realtor fees are in Alberta, and figuring out who is paying realtor fees, is something that can require a lot of research and negotiation.
-Typically, only the seller of a home pays realtor fees, and the realtor fees in Alberta are split between the two realtors representing the selling and buying parties.
-Realtor fees in Alberta vary, and are always dependent on negotiations between the seller of a house and the realtor representing the seller’s home.
+Typically, only the seller pays realtor fees, and the commissions are split between the seller’s and buyer’s realtors.
+Realtor fees in Alberta vary, and can be dependent on negotiations between the seller of a house and the realtor representing the seller’s home.

 How Much Do Traditional Realtor Fees Cost?

-Traditionally, realtor fees have been 7% on the first $100,000 on a house, and 3% on the remainder of the price of the house.
+Traditionally, realtor fees are 7% on the first $100,000.00 of a house, and 3% on the remainder of the price of the house.

 7% on first $100k, 3% on the rest (typically includes taxes) =